Dear guests,outside establishments and facilities, such as shops, venues, restaurants and bars, or at farmers’ and Christmas markets.

 Hotels are still open and their hotel guests are allowed to dine in the hotel restaurants and bars.
 The hotels’ wellness facilities are also still open to hotel guests.

-Locations of entertainment and leisure activities
+Places of entertainment and leisure

 It is mandatory to wear a mask in all publicly accessible establishments and inside spaces.
 This includes shops, banks, cinemas and restaurants.
 You will find a detailed list of all the places in which it is mandatory to wear a mask here.